Infrastructure Investment Trust (InvITs)

 Inflation risk

-Inflation may lead to increased operational costs for infrastructure companies.
+Inflation risk may lead to increased operational costs for infrastructure companies.
 This could also affect the returns earned by infrastructure projects and, consequently, the returns for investors.

 Asset risk